bitdessin/PyDAIR/docs/casestudies.rst

 Then, we use :command:`pydair stats` command to summarize the analysis results.
-All summarized data are saved into :file:`results` directory with prefix `hiv`. and the summarized report were created (:download:`hiv.report.html`).
+All summarized data are saved into :file:`results` directory with prefix `hiv`, and the summarized report (:download:`hiv.report.html`) will be saved.

 .. code-block:: bash